 The Curator — +32689900978

 The Curator?
 He didn't recognize this trade name at all, despite being exceptionally well-connected throughout the art-trading elites.
 Ekster's business must be fairly… underground.
 Although it wasn't completely unimaginable that they were somehow secondarily connected anyway.
 Many, many types of certificates for all types of goods were forged and sold behind closed doors. Åke knew this all too well.
 He stared at the card as if the printed text could somehow reveal the intent behind the business it represented.
-The problem with forged art taxation was the corruptible nature of the trade in the first place; greed can make the law turn a blind eye.
+The problem with forged art taxation was the corruptible nature of the trade in the first place; money and greed make the law turn a blind eye.
 Who knows how Ekster worked, passing what to who through where.
 Chills ran down Åke’s back.
 If this Ekster was engaged in the type of business he had seen done before, he’d rather not get too cozy with the guy.

-“Anyway.”
-Ekster suddenly said, breaking Åke away from his overthinkings.
+“Anyway,” Ekster suddenly said, breaking Åke away from his overthinkings.
 “Thanks for your hospitality.”
 He placed the empty beer bottle on the table next to the swinging chair. Åke hadn't even noticed Ekster finishing the drink.
 “I won't hold you up any longer.”

 Ekster walked towards his bike while he put his helmet and cycling glasses back on.
 “Feel free to call.
 In case you need a new bike.
 Or some forged paperwork.”

-“Very considerate.” Åke stiffly said.
-“Hey, Stranger.”
+“Very considerate,” Åke stiffly said.
+“Hey, stranger.”
 Ekster looked back up at him. Åke cleared his throat.
 “There is a track starting from behind my place.
 It takes a bit longer to get downtown, but it's a nice ride through the shade.
 You’ve got the tires for it.”

 Ekster smirked.
 “Sounds like a plan.”
 He mounted his bike.
 “It was nice meeting you too, Åke Åkerman.
 I’m sure we'll run into each other again.”